fkalisa/CP-Zone/README.md

           - Application : linear ordering of vertices
           - It starts with node which has indegree 0 -> no coming edge
           - Using a stack - DFS [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/topologicalSort-usingStack.cpp)
-          - Using indegrees array - BFS [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/topologicalSort-usingIndegreesArray.cpp)
+          - Using indegrees array(also known as **Kahn's algorithm**) - BFS [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/topologicalSort-usingIndegreesArray.cpp)
           - Fox and Names [problem](https://codeforces.com/problemset/problem/510/C) [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/FoxAndNames.cpp)
     - [Bridges](https://github.com/fkalisa/CP-Zone/blob/master/images/bridge.png) in the graph : a bridge is an edge when taken off, it creates one or more components in the graph
       - HowTo :